-Once you’ve reviewed your expense and revenue, work on projecting your budget for 2020.
+Once you’ve reviewed your expense and revenue, work on projecting your budget for 2021.
 If you have strategic investments that you want to make in the new year, put those in your budget.
-Did a financial emergency pop up in 2019 that you hadn’t planned for?
-Budget for another financial emergency to happen in 2020.
+Also consider planning for financial emergencies as it is better to be proactive when possible.
+Budget for another financial emergency to happen in 2021.
 You may not know what the emergency will be, but you can plan to have money set aside “just in case”.

 Basically, think about how you can do more of what works for your business and less of what doesn’t work.

 Budget projecting isn’t a “one and done” process.
 You can create multiple versions of your budget to find the one that works best for you and your business.
 For example, you can project out what a budget would look like if you made substantial investments in your business and that also led to substantial growth.

 On the other hand, you can project a budget based on making investments and finding that those were unsuccessful and didn’t lead to the growth you expected.
 While you don’t want that to happen, as a business owner it’s helpful to understand what it would look like financially if you took some financial risks and they failed.
 You can take time now to create backup plans if something failed so that you don’t risk complete failure.